Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Introduction

-In this work, we investigate the formation of stable (2+1) dimensional [(2+1)D] optical SMs in a cold Rydberg atom gas.
-Rydberg-EIT maps the strong Rydberg atom-atom interaction onto the probe laser fields, generating a giant, nonlocal optical nonlinearity that supports a rich variety of SM configurations, such as rhombic-lattice, square-lattice, checkerboard-lattice, and hexagonal-lattice SMs.
-They feature a large size and can be efficiently manipulated by tuning the nonlocality degree of the Kerr nonlinearity.
-We analyze the binding energy (BE) associated with multisolitons interaction from a weakly nonlocal regime to a strongly nonlocal regime.
-In the nonlocal regime, stable SM can form between solitons through long-range interactions without any initial velocity.
-In the strongly nonlocal regime, SM is formed by balancing the strong attractive interaction with the centrifugal force provided by an initial velocity.
-Moreover, the initial velocity causes the SM to rotate during propagation.
-Different initial velocities can also induce periodic centrifugal and centripetal ``breathing'' that gives rise to BMs.
-The numerical results agree very well with the theoretical predictions.
-Our results reveal novel roles played by nonlocality and initial velocity in the generation of SM, and provide a route to manipulate their size, rotation, and breathing.
-Our study offers a new scheme for engineering SMs with diverse configurations and opens new avenues for data processing and transmission in optical systems.
+In this work, we address mechanisms governing the formation of stable (2+1)D optical SMs and BMs for different nonlocality degrees.
+Specifically, we examine how the initial velocity of circular motion, which may be imposed onto the Rydberg-EIT medium, affects the resulting rotation period of SMs and breathing period of BMs.
+We find that the giant nonlocal optical nonlinearity supports a variety of SM configurations, such as rectangular and oblique rhombic ones, checkerboard cells, and hexagons.
+They feature a large size and can be efficiently manipulated by tuning the nonlocality degree of the nonlinearity.
+We analyze the binding energy (BE) of the multisoliton interaction, proceeding from weak to strong nonlocality.
+Stable SMs can be formed by long-range interactions between quiescent solitons.
+On the other hand, in the strongly nonlocal regime, the SMs are supported by the balance of strong attractive interactions and the centrifugal force induced by the orbital motion of the interacting solitons, the rotation period being controllable by adjusting the system's parameters.
+Furthermore, the rotational motion maintains periodic centrifugal and centripetal \textquotedblleft breathings\textquotedblright\ of the solitons, which may bind themselves into BMs.
+By tuning the initial velocity of the solitons, one can manipulate the evolution of the SMs and BMs and realize their mutual conversion.
+The numerical results, which agree very well with analytical predictions, reveal roles played by the nonlocality degree and initial velocity in the generation of the SMs and BMs, and provide a scenario for manipulating their size, rotation period, and breathing characteristics.
+Thus, the present study offers a new scheme for engineering diverse SM species, that may find applications in data processing and transmission in optical systems.

-The paper is organized as follows.
-In Sec.~\ref{sec2}, we present the physical model and derive the governing equation that describes the propagation of the probe field.
-In Sec.~\ref{sec3}, we analyze the binding energy (BE) associated with multisoliton interactions in both nonlocal and strongly nonlocal regimes, allowing the formation of various SM configurations.
-In Sec.~\ref{sec4}, we studied the rotation period of SMs, the breathing period of BMs, and their trajectory.
-Finally, in Sec.~\ref{sec5} gives a summary of the main results obtained in this paper.